Tobago fisherfolk make over 160 claims for oil-spill compensation

 The leaking oil – bunker fuel – reportedly reached as far as Grenada and Bonaire.

-TEMA director Allan Stewart told Newsday on November 19 that compensation claims are being processed, and a recommendation will soon be made to the Tobago House of Assembly (THA), who can then apply for compensation from the International Oil Pollution Compensation Funds (IOPC).
+TEMA director Allan Stewart told Newsday on November 19 that compensation claims are being processed, and a recommendation will soon be made to the Tobago House of Assembly (THA), which can then apply for compensation from the International Oil Pollution Compensation Funds (IOPC).

 However, All Tobago Fisherfolk Association (ATFA) president Curtis Douglas said fishermen are exasperated, disillusioned and disappointed that nine months have passed and they are yet to be compensated.